Believe

 The original plan was to do a bedspread for my nephew.
 Once that was done, a new plan emerged - a picnic blanket for 3 of my cousins and a "car blanket" for my mom.
 The plan seems to have been altered again - now it's to do as many as possible using the jeans we've got.
 And hopefully, it will be warm enough to work in the garden by the time we run out of jeans.

-Mom is sewing away and the piles of old jeans that were at our house
+Mom is sewing away and the piles of old jeans that were at our house are slowly growing smaller.
+I figure it takes about 10 pairs of jeans to get the number of squares she needs to make each blanket. |

-This is the top of one of the finished
+This is the top of one of the finished blankets.
+This one is 77"x77". |

-This is the top of one of the finished
+This is the top of one of the finished blankets.
+This one is 66"x77". |

 Stitched Together ♥ with love (Quilt # 3)